aws-samples/aws-hpc-tutorials/content/05-AWS Batch/01-roles.md

 ![AWS Batch](/images/aws-batch/iam-role-4.png)
 4. For the new **IAM Role**, choose **cloud9-hpcworkshop-admin**
 ![AWS Batch](/images/aws-batch/iam-role-5.png)
-5. Select **Apply**.
+5. Select **Save**.

 ### Disable AWS Managed Temporary Credentials
-1. Open your Cloud9 environment, and click on the top edge of the content pane to show the Clour9 memnus if not visible.
+1. Open your Cloud9 environment, and click on the top edge of the content pane to show the Cloud9 menu if not visible.
 2. Choose the **gear icon** in top right corner to open the **Preferences** tab.
 3. In the **Prefereneces** tab, choose **AWS SETTINGS**.
 4. Turn off **AWS managed temporary credentials**